Key Documents You Need for Aadhaar Address Change When Renting

 Proof of where you live

 Your Aadhaar serves as a universal proof of address across India.
-When you’re renting, you might not have property ownership documents, making Aadhaar even more important.
+When you’re renting, you may not possess property ownership documents, making Aadhaar even more important.
 It helps establish your residency in a particular city or locality, which can be crucial for everything from registering your children in a local school to applying for a driving licence in your new city.
 Without a current address proof, proving where you live can become quite difficult.

 Accessing government benefits

 Many government schemes and subsidies, especially those requiring direct benefit transfers (DBT), are linked to your Aadhaar card.
-If your address isn’t current, you might face problems receiving these benefits.
+If your address is not current, you might face problems receiving these benefits.
 For instance, if you’re eligible for a specific housing scheme or a ration card, having an updated Aadhaar ensures smooth processing and delivery of these vital services.
 It’s about ensuring you receive what you’re entitled to without bureaucratic hurdles.

 What Counts as a Valid Address Proof?